Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 For all their differences, Musk and Bezos have charted similar paths in building their empires.
 Both possess a preternatural ability to upend entire industries with innovative new products, an ability to see deep into the future and the fortitude to stay true to their beliefs, defying doubters and shrugging off short-term losses for long-term gains.

 At PayPal, Musk helped disrupt the credit card industry and transform how American consumers pay for goods and services.
 At Tesla, he has taken on the entire automobile industry and revolutionized the electric car market.
-SpaceX fought the military industrial complex that for decades had dominated space and has become NASA’s preferred launch partner.
+SpaceX fought the military-industrial complex that for decades had dominated space and has become NASA’s preferred launch partner.

 With Amazon, Bezos first upended traditional bookstores, then all of retail as he turned the company into a behemoth “everything store.”
 And Amazon Web Services changed the way companies store their data.